7 Recommendations for Remote Product Managers

 Sure — you’ll be able to glean a few precious details, such as work experience and education.
 But what else can you learn from it?

-Unfortunately, resumes are just a piece of paper; they don’t reflect the personality type, work ethic, or management philosophy of a product manager candidate.
+Unfortunately, resumes are just a piece of paper; they don’t reflect a product manager candidate's personality type, work ethic, or management philosophy.

 3. Ask them about past mistakes